 There will be no mandated triple room assignments in any of our residence halls.
 All rooms will be singles, double, or designed triple rooms.

 Touch points in community spaces will be minimized and physical distancing promoted by reducing seating.
 Occupancy limits will be posted outside of common spaces in the residence halls.

 Spaces have been set aside for 14-day isolation of residents if a student tests positive for COVID-19.

 Rigorous sanitizing procedures will follow CDC, New York State, and SUNY guidelines.
 Cleaners and custodians will clean all bathrooms at least 1-2 times per day.

 Students will be required to wear a mask in all common spaces (hallways, bathrooms, laundry rooms, lounges, kitchenettes, mail pick-up areas, study rooms, and any other shared space) in the residence halls.
 Students will be provided at least one reusable mask to use when accessing common spaces.
 Students who share the same residence (i.e. double room, quad, suite, or apartment including the Leadership House) will be considered members of the same household and will not be required to wear a mask within their hall assignment.

 Residential students will not be permitted to have guests (non-SUNY Cortland students, non-residential students, siblings, family members, etc.) or visitors (residential students from another hall) in the residence halls.
-A form will be made available to students and staff for guest requests for special circumstances.
-All requests will require the approval from the Residence Life and Housing Office.
+All special requests will require the approval from the Residence Life and Housing Office.